AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 Careful Concurrency control is required - since multiple threads acting on B-Tree may leave it in inconsistent state (because B-Tree are mutable as opposed to LSM)
 - This is typically done by protecting the Tree's DS with _latches_ (light weight locks)
+- Log-structured approaches are simpler in this regard, because they do all the merging in the background without interfering with incoming queries and atomically swap old segments for new segments from time to time.

 #### Optimizations